Stechford: Politics

 Politician Enoch Powell was born at Flaxley Lane, Stechford, in 1912.
 He moved to Kings Norton in 1918 and would later go on to be a classical scholar, poet, youngest Brigadier in the British Army when he fought in the Second World War, and politician.
 He is best known for his Rivers of Blood speech in 1968.

 Attractions

-Stechford has a long-standing row of shops along Station Road, with a lesser group of shops on Albert Road.
+Stechford has a long-standing row of shops along Station Road, with a lesser group of shops on Albert Road.There is also Stechford Retail Park located off Iron lane and the A4040 Highway.
 Main shopping centres are connected by the Outer Ring Road (A4040) and Outer Circle bus.
 Nearby shopping areas are the Fox & Goose in Ward End and The Yew Tree in Yardley.
 Links to Birmingham are provided by bus services 14 (Audley Road) and 97 (Bordesley Green East).

 The local railway station is Stechford railway station.
 On 28 February 1967, Stechford station was the scene of a train collision which killed nine people and injured 16.
 Opposite the station is The Stechford Club which was founded in 1907.
 Houses in the area are mainly council houses or old Victorian houses built around the station.